BEAN: Interpretable Representation Learning with Biologically-Enhanced Artificial Neuronal Assembly Regularization: Experimental Study

-To better understand why BEAN regularization could help the seemingly over-parameterized model to generalize well on small sample set, we further analyzed the learned hidden representation of the dense layers where BEAN regularization was injected.
-We found that BEAN helped the model to gain better generalization power in two aspects: 1) by automatic sparse and structured connectivity learning and 2) by weak parameter sharing among neurons within each neuronal assembly.
-Both aspects enhanced the efficiency of dense layers' parameter usage in a biologically plausible way, which consequently prevented the model from over-fitting badly with small training sample size.
+To better understand why BEAN regularization could help the seemingly over-parameterized model generalize well on a small sample set, we further analyzed the learned hidden representation of the dense layers where BEAN regularization was employed.
+We found that BEAN helped the model gain better generalization power in two aspects: 1) by automatic sparse and structured connectivity learning and 2) by weak parameter sharing among neurons within each neuronal assembly.
+Both aspects enhanced the dense layers to promote efficient and parsimonious connections, which consequently prevented the model from over-fitting with a small training sample size.

 Figure \ref{fig:few_shot_study} shows the learned parameters of the last dense layer of LeNet-5+BEAN2 on the MNIST 10-shot learning task.
-As shown in Figure \ref{fig:few_shot_study} (b), instead of using all possible weights in the dense layer, BEAN enforced model to efficiently leverage the parameters, yielding a plausible sparse and structured connectivity pattern.
-This is because the learned neuron correlation helped disentangle the co-connections between neurons from different assemblies, as shown in Figure \ref{fig:few_shot_study} (a).
-Besides, BEAN enhanced parameters sharing among neurons within each assembly, as demonstrated in Figure \ref{fig:few_shot_study} (c).
-For instance, neurons in red-colored assembly all had high positive weights towards class 4, meaning that this group of neurons was helping the model to identify Digit 4.
-Similarly, neurons in the green-colored assembly were trying to distinguish between Digit 9 and 7.
-Such automatic weak parameter sharing not only helped prevent model from over-fitting but also enabled an overall interpretation of the behavior of the system as a whole from a higher modularity level.
+As shown in Figure \ref{fig:few_shot_study} (b), instead of using all possible weights in the dense layer, BEAN caused the model to parsimoniously leverage the weights and even the neurons, yielding a bio-plausible sparse and structured connectivity pattern.
+This is because the learned neuron correlation helped the model disentangle the co-connections between neurons from different assemblies, as shown in Figure \ref{fig:few_shot_study} (a).
+Additionally, BEAN enhanced parameter sharing among neurons within each assembly, as demonstrated in Figure \ref{fig:few_shot_study} (c).
+For instance, neurons in the red-colored assembly all had high positive weights toward class 4, meaning that this group of neurons was helping the model identify Digit 4.
+Similarly, neurons in the green-colored assembly were trying to distinguish between Digits 9 and 7.
+Such automatic weak parameter sharing not only helped prevent the model from over-fitting but also enabled an intuitive interpretation of the behavior of the system as a whole from a higher modularity level.